Label305/Auja/README.md

 any web-server you want.
 For example, run `npm install -g http-server` and then run `http-server` from the repository root.
 Now you can visit `http://localhost:8080/example` to view the Auja implementation

+To build the CSS, compile Sass to CSS by running:

+'sass --update assets/sass:assets/css'

 *Running tests*

 We're using [Karma](http://karma-runner.github.io/0.12/index.html) for spec testing our objects.
 For installation